codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why does Waldo only wear stripes?
-Because he doesn't want to be spotted.
+Two parrots are sitting on a perch.
+One turns to the other and asks, "do you smell fish?"

 ## Daily Trivia

-What programming language was GitHub written in?
+What was the name given to Android 4.3?
- 1. JavaScript
+ 1. Lollipop
- 2. Python
+ 2. Nutella
- 3. Lua
+ 3. Froyo
- 4. Ruby
+ 4. Jelly Bean

 <details>
   <summary>Answer</summary>
-  Ruby
+  Jelly Bean
 </details>